Implicit representations via the polynomial method: Introduction

 Clearly, the family of all graphs has an $O(n)$-bit adjacency labeling scheme.
 One may, for instance, assign to each vertex the binary word formed by its row in the adjacency matrix of the graph, together with its index (column number) in the matrix.
 Then, to determine whether $(u,v)$ is an edge, we check whether the $v$-entry of the row of $u$ is $1$.
 It is actually known that the family of all graphs has an $n/2+O(1)$ adjacency labeling scheme, which is optimal, up to an additive constant~\cite{MR3613451, MR3899158}.
 Results on trees~\cite{MR3702457}, cycles and paths~\cite{MR4107731}, and bounded-degree graphs~\cite{MR3685868, MR3238387} are also known.
 It is also known that planar graphs have adjacency labeling schemes of size $(1+o(1))\log_2 n$~\cite{MR4402353}.

-The \emph{speed} of a family of graphs is the function $s(n)$ that maps an integer $n$ to the number of graphs on $n$ vertices in the family.
+The \emph{speed} of a family of graphs is the function $s(n)$ that maps an integer $n$ to the number of graphs on the vertex set $[n]$ in the family.
 Observe that if there exists a $t(n)$-bit adjacency labeling scheme for a family of graphs, then $s(n) \leq 2^{n t(n)}$.
 Therefore, for a family of speed $s(n)$, the function $\frac 1n \log s(n)$ is a lower bound on the minimum size of an adjacency labeling scheme.

 A family of graphs is said to be \emph{hereditary} if for any graph in the family, all its induced subgraphs are also in the family.
 Kannan et al.~\cite{MR1186827} conjectured that every hereditary family with speed $2^{O(n\log n)}$ has an $O(\log n)$-bit adjacency labeling scheme.
 Hatami and Hatami~\cite{MR4537287} refuted the conjecture by showing that for every $\delta > 0$, there is a hereditary family of graphs with speed $2^{O(n\log n)}$ but with no $n^{1/2-\delta}$-bit adjacency labeling scheme.